 “I just had to invent a motive for myself, which was that I was doing everything I could to help out Heather, no matter how dysfunctional it would come across.
 I actually think Heather and Natalie should be together … Only someone who’s in love with you would behave like that,” Sula explained of Natalie’s “desperate” actions.
 “I would sort of play [the Heather relationship] as something Natalie’s also attracted to.
 Like, has a crush on.
 But it’s too far down the road now, so now she’s just the best friend.”

 It’s likely Sula’s performance will push viewers to talk about more than shipping and batshit twists.
-In the premiere episode, she strips down to an orange bikini showing off a physique that is womanly and healthy, a far cry from the frighteningly thin frames — which only reinforce dangerous beauty standards for young viewers and performers alike — that YA projects tend to favour in leading ladies.
+In the premiere episode, she strips down to an orange bikini showing off a physique that is womanly and healthy, a far cry from the frighteningly thin frames — which only reinforce dangerous beauty standards for young viewers and performers alike — that YA projects tend to favor in leading ladies.
 Sula calls any positive reinforcement on the scene “a huge boost of confidence,” because it wasn’t that easy for her to film.

 “I knew that this scene was coming up,” Sula says solemnly.
 “I was like, Why couldn’t I look like my mum?”
 Sula’s mother, Shurla Blades, is a “5’8 Caribbean gorge lady” to quote her daughter.
-Sula theorises she inherited her own shape from her maternal grandmother, continuing, “It is very normal.
+Sula theorizes she inherited her own shape from her maternal grandmother, continuing, “It is very normal.
 It’s weird how [on-screen] it’s not normal.
 People will tell you the strangest things.”

 Rather than lean into negative self-talk over matters like filming in a bathing suit, Sula has spent lockdown investing in self care.
 She preaches the importance of therapy and is seeing a nutritionist, who is less of a meal planner and more of a coach providing ways to avoid punishing oneself around food.
 The actor is also enjoying films from the ‘60s and ‘70s, where “there was a lot more room to look a lot more natural” in cinema.
 Sula’s acting touchstones are beautiful Black women like Halle Berry, Robin Givens, and “the late, great” Cicely Tyson, as she says.
 For a bit of fun, Welsh-born Sula has been learning French from a fellow “mixed,” European expat in Los Angeles.